At the Newark Hill Academy, CHILD is at the heart of our enquiry based curriculum.

 We ensure happiness and health by helping the children understand what is means to be a British citizen.
-To be aware of how they link with the wider world.
+Through history, pupils come to understand their place in the world, and in the long story of human development.

-Our children will be inspired how history has shaped the world and how they can be part of history to shape the future.
+Our children will be inspired and curious to know more about the past; how history has shaped the world and how they will in turn shape the History of the future.

 History is an important subject for learning about who we are as an individual and as a part of a society.
 At Newark Hill we explore a wide range of topics, looking at how human civilisation has developed throughout history and its impact on the society we live in today.
 Through the study of a broad range of historical events, people and periods, we aim to inspire children’s curiosity to become historians learning to think critically and develop perspective and judgement.